Remembering the Millennium Dome Exhibition (2000)

 Entrance to the Living Island Zone through the whimsical "Tunnel of Love,"

-Visitors entered the Living Island Zone through the whimsical “Tunnel of Love.”
+We entered the Living Island Zone via the whimsical ‘Tunnel of Love.’

 Visitors could journey through inner and outer space in the Home Planet Zone